bartekmi/datamodel/datamodel/schema/source/ge/README.md

     c.
 I have found several cases where YAML contains things that the code does not - e.g. Pli.Disposition, Pli.LDAOrders - why?

 1. The concept of "Schedule" seems to be missing
 2. Are hospital personnel entities even used?
+The methods around this seem to be backwards.
 3. Is "Facility" and "Department" synonymous - see DivertStatus: GetActiveDivert(departmentId) / facilitySourceId
 4. What exactly is FacilitiesLocationMaster?
 UnitsLocationMaster?
 5. Why is there no "RoomsLocationMaster"?
+6. Is the semanitcs of TransportInternalModel.getOriginatingInternalTransportByLocation()...
+     "For the specified bed, return the active (as opposed to historical) TIM where the TIM originates from this Bed", and null if there is not active TIM?